youfch/godot-gaussian-splatting/README.md

 ## Quick Start

-1. Add a supported `.ply` file to your project.
-The repository includes `demo.ply` as a sample asset.
+1. Add a supported Gaussian asset to your project.
+The repository includes `demo.ply`, `demo.compressed.ply`, and `demo.sog` as sample assets.
 2. Wait for Godot to import it into a resource.
 3. Add a `GaussianSplatNode` to your scene.
 4. Assign the imported resource to the `gaussian` property of `GaussianSplatNode`.